nannourn/FOR870/README.md

 Folder Descriptions:

-data: contains all files for 2018 Galapagos afroecology landcover data (Laso et al. 2020) and Galapagos tortoise locations (3.
-Bastille‐Rousseau et al. 2016)
+data: please upload and place files for 2018 Galapagos afroecology landcover data (Laso et al. 2020) and Galapagos tortoise locations (3.
+Bastille‐Rousseau et al. 2016) in this directory.
+Both datasets can be found from supplementary information and are large filesizes (unable to upload to GitHub).

 script: contains all R scripts used for analysis